-Choosing a favourite from Hawaii’s islands is a tough call – they are all beautiful and unique in their own way.
+Choosing a favourite from Hawaii’s islands is a tough call.
+We have been to Oahu, Lanai, Maui, Molokai and Kauai as well and they are all beautiful and unique in their own way.
 However, we have to admit to having a soft spot for the Big Island.
 Not only is it big, but much of it is less commercial than the other islands and the fact that it is home to a national park with an active volcano is simply phenomenal.
 Here are a few highlights from our most recent trip to the Big Island.

 This was our second visit to the national park and this time, Pele the Volcano Goddess, put on a spectacular show for us!
 From the Jaggar Museum, we were fortunate enough to witness lava spewing up from Kilauea Volcano.
 It was an amazing sight and will count as one of our greatest travel experiences.